 Have you had an experience where your throat felt tight or like it was working too hard?
-Where did you go wrong and how can you avoid messing up our throat when singing in the future?
+Where did you go wrong, and how can you avoid messing up your throat when singing in the future?
 Here are a few reasons your throat can hurt, and how to avoid the problem entirely.

 Related Post: How Long Does It Take To Get Good At Singing?